Pazopanib (By mouth)

 Warnings While Using This Medicine

-- You will need to have your blood pressure measured before you start this medicine and while you are using it.
-If you notice any change to your recommended blood pressure, call your doctor right away.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
+You will need to have your blood pressure measured before you start this medicine and while you are using it.

 Possible Side Effects While Using This Medicine